accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * Quality of support is not indicated (for example, if a feature is minimally supported, potentially misleading, or goes above and beyond).
 * Bubbling support to the feature level can obfuscate important issues with support.
 * Support terminology isn't always consistent (a result of my rapid prototyping).
-* JSON structure was optimized for making it easy to build a front end, not necessarily for maintenance or editing by contributors.
+* JSON structure was optimized for making it easy to build a front end, not necessarily for maintenance, outside consumption, or editing by contributors.
 For example, an array (instead of an object) for results might make more sense and would be easier to add AT in the future.
 I see this as a minor issue.
-* We don't track the screen reader mode (but it is implied)
+* We don't track the screen reader mode (but it is implied via the commands)

 Details of the grading method and a high level overview of the project include:

 * AT/browser combinations are divided into `core` and `extended` categories and support is tracked independently for each category.
     * Core combinations are kept to a minimum and include the most common combinations as found by surveys and other research.
     * Extended combinations include any combination of AT/browser that might exist on a given OS.
+* Only assertions where `assertion.type === "MUST"` contribute to `core` support.
 * Support values are defined in an `output.result` by a contributor (either by editing the JSON directly or by filling out a form in the front end).
 Possible values of `output.result` include `pass`, `fail`, or `partial`.
-* `output.result` indicates the result of an assertion of a specific test applied to a specific input command for a specific AT/browser combination.
+* `output.result` indicates the result of an assertion of a specific feature applied to a specific test, applied to a specific input command for a specific AT/browser combination.
 It is the most specific result in the project.
-For example, the following might reference the result of a test against NVDA/Firefox: `test.results.nvda.browsers.firefox.output[0].result`
+For example, the following might reference the result of a test against NVDA/Firefox: `test.assertions[0].results.nvda.browsers.firefox.output[0].result`
 * A single AT/browser combination can have many output results.
 * During the build process, output results are bubbled to:
-    * The browser object `test.results.nvda.browsers.firefox.support`.
+    * The browser object `test.assertions[0].results.nvda.browsers.firefox.support`.
 Values are mapped to one of `y` (support='yes'), `n` (support='no'), or `p` (support='partial').
         * If all output results were `pass`, then output maps to `y`.
         * If all output results were `partial`, then output maps to `p`.
         * If no output results passed, then output maps to `n`.
         * If there was a mix of values, map to `parital`.
-    * The AT object `test.results.nvda.core_support` and `test.results.nvda.extended_support` (which includes unique support values for all browsers)
+    * The AT object `test.assertions[0].results.nvda.core_support` and `test.assertions[0].results.nvda.extended_support` (which includes unique support values for all browsers)
+    * The test assertion `test.assertions[0].core_support` and `test.assertions[0].extended_support`,
     * The test object `test.core_support` and `test.extended_support` which include unique support values for all at
+    * The referenced feature assertion object `feature.assertions[0].core_support` and `feature.assertions[0].extended_support`

 ## file structure